Is Productivity Advantage of Cities Really Down To Shift, Dilation, and Truncation?: Results and Discussion

 Interpreted narrowly, this finding validates the core assumption of CDGPR12 in the data, justifying their decomposition framework (and related methods) in prior work.

-More broadly, our results suggest an even stronger relationship between TFP distributions: just two parameters --- mean and variance --- suffice to align the distributions up to the resolution afforded by our data.
-This suggests that the productivity differences between denser and less dense areas are driven predominantly by mechanisms that operate through these channels, such as various aspects of agglomeration economies.
+More broadly, step 1 already being sufficient suggests an even stronger relationship between TFP distributions: just two parameters --- shift and dilation --- suffice to align the distribution, at least in the context of our Spanish data.
+This suggests that the productivity differences between denser and less dense areas may be driven predominantly by mechanisms that operate through these channels, such as various aspects of agglomeration economies.

+These findings narrow the range of plausible explanations for productivity differences between areas, at least in the context of Spain.
+Since agglomeration economies are the leading explanation for shift and dilation, future research may focus on mechanisms operating through these channels.
+Policies aimed at fostering agglomeration (improvements in local infrastructure, labor market thickness, or knowledge spillovers) may help reduce productivity gaps between dense and sparse areas.
+Conversely, policies targeting firm selection (e.g., through competition policy) may be less effective in this context, given the high match attained with just shift and dilations.\footnote{ In settings with larger differences in market access, such as international comparisons, selection forces may be stronger, and truncation may arise \citep{Combes2012b}.
+Our methodology is designed to detect such patterns.}